Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 On a logistical note, cold weather makes my finger smaller and therefore my ring looser, I didn’t want to risk losing my ring in a foreign country.
 More importantly, I didn’t want to lose my precious ring.
 True you can lose your ring, anywhere.
 But it seemed more likely to happen while this modern-age klutz would be traveling solo.

-Yes, diamond engagement rings are a big statement to the world that you’ve found the love of your life, but for me while in Iceland, it would simply state that my fiance wasn’t with me.
+Yes, diamond engagement rings are a big statement to the world that you’ve found the love of your life, but for me while in Iceland, it would simply state that my fiancé wasn’t with me.
 This certainly didn’t qualify as an important reason why I should wear my ring.
-(It’s important to note, I’m don’t travel without my ring to avoid shame for traveling solo — more about this in an upcoming post!)
+(It’s important to note, I’m don’t travel without my ring to avoid shame for traveling solo!avoid shame for traveling solo!)

 The white, gold band that sparkles on my finger doesn’t define our love.
 It does not even enhance.
 It’s simply a symbol of our love.